Cowes - Cowes Rhyll Road 2018/19 Blackspot Program COMPLETED

 Road crashes are a major cost to Australians every year.
 Black Spot projects target those road locations where crashes are occurring.
 The emphasis of this program is to reduce the number of crashes and the level of severity.
-As part of the Black Spot Program, road safety improvement works will be undertaken along Cowes Rhyll Road from Thompson Avenue to Coghlan Road in Cowes.
-See highlighted map below.
+As part of the Black Spot Program, road safety improvement works were undertaken along Cowes Rhyll Road from Thompson Avenue to Coghlan Road in Cowes.

 - Some vegetation clearing and trimming to improve sightlines for intersecting streets, road widening, drainage works and guardrail installation.
 This work is necessary to meet the desired road improvements for the Blackspot project.
 Council has ensured the design for these road improvements has avoided and minimised the loss of vegetation, where appropriate.
 Appropriate site and tree protection measures will be in place.
 Council understands it is difficult to balance the natural and built environments to meet road safety improvements whereby predominately native vegetation is located within the road reserve.
 No planning permit was required under the exemption process for Blackspot projects, however all necessary approvals from DELWP have been acquired within this exemption, which included that all vegetation loss to be offset and secured as part of the native vegetation requirements.